Toolkits | March 13, 2012

-Whatcom developed these forms as part of its coordinated assessment process and during its work resulting from the Alliance’s Performance Improvement Clinic.
+Whatcom developed these forms as part of its coordinated assessment process and during its work resulting from the Alliance’s System Design Clinic.
 This brief form, used as part of the coordinated assessment process, is used to get permission from clients/consumers to share their data with other homeless assistance and service providers as necessary.

 Interagency Data Sharing Memorandum of Agreement (Whatcom County, WA)